Wierzbowsky/DIY_Clock_Kit_Firmware/readme.txt

 Basic functionality:

-* time display/set 24 hour mode
+* time display/set 24 hour mode (optimized by Wierzbowsky to remove the first zero)
 * display seconds
 * date display/set in DD/MM (adjusted by Wierzbowsky)
 * year display/set in YYYY (added by Wierzbowsky)